 Guanajuato has three distinctive regions made up of the Sierra Madre Oriental mountain range, the Mexican Plateau, and the Trans-Mexican Volcanic Belt.
-Its mountains are known for their forested slopes while the valleys contain both desert plants and pasture lands.
-The best known geographical area of the state is called Bajio; the Lerma River flows through the flat lands of the Bajio along with its tributaries.
-This region is especially revered for its orchards where apples, limes, guavas, and many other types of fruit are grown along with crops of grains and vegetables.
+The mountains foresty slopes while the valleys contain both desert plants and pasture lands.
+The best known geographical area of the state is Bajio; the Lerma River flows through the flatlands of the Bajio along with its tributaries.
+This region is famous for its orchards where they grow apples, limes, and guavas.
 Although Guanajuato has considerable surface waters, it also has many underground aquifers in many of its regions.
-Although the state has been extensively mined and farmed since colonial times, it does contain, nevertheless, twenty-one protected areas.
+Although mining and farming has taken its toll on the land, 21 sites are now protected.
 The state’s diverse landscapes are home to a wide array of animals that include armadillo, rattlesnake, puma, and deer.

 Because Guanajuato is home to so much water, it was the scene of some of Mexico’s most developed indigenous civilizations.
 One of the earliest groups to settle in the region was the Chupicurarios who became known for their agricultural practices and their large city known as Chupicuraro.
 Associated with Toltec peoples, this Chupicurarios influenced the development of civilization throughout the region.
 Many archaeologists believe that the decline of their cities was due to years of drought.
 By the eleventh century A.D., nomadic groups like the Chichimecas entered the area.
 These semi-nomadic people were far more warlike and less dependent on agriculture; they lived in smaller settlements and did not found large cities as earlier groups of Guanajuato had.
-The Spanish entered the area in 1522 and began to settle the area heavily after gold and silver were discovered.
+The Spanish came to the area in 1522 and began to settle.
+They were after the gold and silver.
 Because the Spanish could not subjugate most of the indigenous population that had moved into more inaccessible areas of the state, they relied on the importation of the African slaves.
-While haciendas of the state eventually flourished, most of the population was impoverished.
+While haciendas of the state eventually flourished, most of the population was poor.

-Famed for tamales, carnitas, and pozole, Guanajuato’s cuisine is known for its lush variety of flavors, traditions, and even fusions.
-Since the time of the Franciscans, wheat was grown in the region and many meals boast bread or grain-based ingredients.
+Tamales, carnitas, and pozole are Guanajuato’s cuisine.
+Famous for its lush variety of flavors, traditions, and even fusions.
+Since the time of the Franciscans, wheat has been a primary staple in the food here.
 Many types of vegetables and fruits grown locally make their way into various dishes.
-Some of Guanajuato’s most popular dishes include Miners’ Enchiladas that are made with ranchero cheese, chicken, and guajillo chile peppers; chile relleno (a stuffed poblano pepper); and lamb and goat barbecue.
+Some of Guanajuato’s most popular dishes include Miners’ Enchiladas.
+These are made with ranchero cheese, chicken, and guajillo chile peppers.
+Chile Relleno (a stuffed poblano pepper); and lamb and goat barbecue.
 The state is also famous for its fruit-based candies, delicious sorbets, and cream and sugar pastries.

 The Capital City: Guanajuato